Dirty Wars: BRITDOC Films' Latest Release

 Good Pitch Chicago

-We are excited about the seven projects selected for Good Pitch Chicago.
-Representing both first time filmmakers and veteran award-winners, the teams offer an in-depth investigation and unique perspective on some of our country's most pressing social issues: climate change, domestic violence, homelessness and the racialization of our criminal law system.
+Seven fantastic projects pitched at Good Pitch Chicago fall 2013.
+Representing both first time filmmakers and veteran award-winners, the teams offered an in-depth investigation and unique perspective on some of our country's most pressing social issues: climate change, domestic violence, homelessness and the racialization of our criminal law system.

 Reporting on Taipei